Saturday, May 2, 2026

 Sasha: How about "GeeJoescape?"

 Ariel: Oh!
 That's better for sure.
-I guess we can try it out and see if anything even better pops into our heads.
+I mean, not amazing, but I guess we can try it out and see if anything even better pops into our heads.

 Sasha: All right.
 So do we just want to jump right in and get playing?